 160 calories, 12g protein, 16g carbs, 5g fat

 McDonald’s is often seen as an unhealthy choice, but there are some great options on the menu if you’re looking for macro-friendly foods.
 Here are the top three macro-friendly choices at McDonald’s:

 380 calories, 36 g protein, 45 g carbs, 6 g fat

 310 calories, 17 g protein, 30 g carbs, 13 g fat

 400 calories, 14 g protein, 39 g carbs, 21 g fat

 With only the two options of a hamburger or cheeseburger, In-n-out is limited.
-I am going one step further and ringing the bell of high sodium and high saturated fat content.
-With all of that, In-n-out is a personal favorite place to get a burger, so I had to include it.
+I am going one step further and ringing the high sodium and saturated fat content bell.
+In-n-out is a favorite place of mine to get a burger, so I had to include it.
 Your option is limited to the single with or without a bun.